Different Types of Attorneys

 Attorneys are professionals who provide legal advice to individuals and companies.
 The most common attorneys include barristers, advocates, judges, lawyers, family law practitioners, criminal lawyers, bankruptcy lawyers, probate lawyers, Pro Bono lawyers, public defenders, and other attorneys.
 A lawyer or attorney usually practices law professionally, either as a lawyer in private practice, as a public defender, judge, attorney in law, prosecutor, advocate, barrister, court-appointed lawyer, and another legal practitioner as a court-appointed lawyer.
 In some cases, these same professionals may be called upon to provide legal services “pro bono” for individuals who cannot afford to hire their lawyer.

-While the number of Attorneys in Dalton GA has been on the rise in recent years, the field of practice also has been expanding.
+While the number of Attorneys has been on the rise in recent years, the field of practice also has been expanding.
 For example, the number of divorce lawyers has been on the rise because of the high divorce rate.
 Because of this, many bar exams have been designed to test lawyers on a wide range of topics such as family law and criminal law.
 In addition, the Bar Association developed bar exam courses to increase the number of lawyers practicing in practice law.